Zalasyu/Chi-Square-Test/README.md

                   [32, 28, 27],
                   [7, 9, 14]]

-Test the hypothesis that the three cough remedies are equally efective.
+Test the hypothesis that the three cough remedies are equally effective.
 Use a P-value in your conclusion.

+Null Hypothesis: NyQuil, Robitussin, Triaminic all provide an equal relief response to participants.
+Alternative Hypothesis: One or more cough remedies provides significant relief.

 # Theory: